inTheKiva/inTheKiva.github.io/README.md

 #TheKiva Radio was inspired by _indigenous.junglist_ as way of telling stories when it comes to his interpretation of the drum.
 The programming provided will tap rims of many underground sounds but also provide listeners with feelgood jams and classic throwbacks.

-Programming will air Tuesday through Sunday.
-Shows will be archived and available for playback a week after the show aired.
+Online radio programming will air Tuesday through Saturday.
+Shows will be archived and available for playback via our [Mixcloud](https://www.mixcloud.com/thekiva/) profile.
 Below you will find the list of shows at their various times.
 Thanks for listening!

 -------------------------------------------------